akka/akka-persistence-jdbc/README.md

 ```

 # Custom DAO Implementation
-As of `2.2.11` the plugin supports loading a custom DAO for the journal and snapshot logic.
-Why would you want to have your own
+As of `2.2.11` the plugin supports loading a custom DAO for the journal and snapshot.
+You should implement a custom DAO if you wish to alter the default persistency strategy in any way, but wish to reuse all the logic that the plugin already has in place, eg. the Akka Persistence Query API.
+For example, the default persistency strategy that the plugin supports serializes journal and snapshot messages using a serializer of your choice and stores them as byte arrays in the database.
-DAO.
-If you can't answer this answer yourself, please keep using the default implementations that come out of the box.

 By means of configuration in `application.conf` a custom DAO can be configured, below the default DAOs are shown: